 The site provides several ways of accessing data on autism candidate genes:

-Human Gene Module lists more than 284 genes implicated in autism, with annotations and links to the published papers.
+- Human Gene Module lists more than 700 genes implicated in autism, with annotations and links to published papers.

-Protein Interaction Module curates all of the protein-protein and protein-nucleic acid interactions reported in the literature for the genes in the Human Gene Module.
+- Protein Interaction (PIN) Module curates all protein-protein and protein-nucleic acid interactions reported in the literature.

 - Copy Number Variant (CNV) Module provides exhaustive detail on all CNVs reported in individuals with autism.